RogerMo01/ASiri/README.md

 # ASiri
-A personal assistant for routine tasks
+A personal assistant for routine tasks, powered by Gemini